inab/dataportal/README.md

 How to contribute
 -----------------

-The master branch will contain horizontal functionalities that are common to all the use cases.
+The `master` branch will contain horizontal functionalities that are common to all the use cases.
 Please create a new brach for each new use case you pretend to solve within the system.
-As an example the branch "Variant annotations" will hold the developments around the genomic variant annotation functionality.
+As an example the branch [Variant annotations] (../../tree/variant-annotation) will hold the developments around the genomic variant annotation functionality.

 Wiki
 ----